Leapsight/plum_db/doc/plum_db.md

 </code></pre>
 <br />

-Returns the object associated with the given key and context (message id) if the currently stored version has an equal context.
-Otherwise stale is returned.
+Returns the object associated with the given prefixed key `Pkey` and context `Context` (message id) if the currently stored version has an equal context.
+Otherwise returns the atom `stale`.

-Because it assumed that a grafted context can only be causally older than the local view a stale response means there is another message that subsumes the grafted one.
+Because it assumes that a grafted context can only be causally older than the local view, a `stale` response means there is another message that subsumes the grafted one.

+> This function is part of the implementation of the plumtree_broadcast_handler behaviour.
+> You should never call it directly.

 <a name="is_partition-1"></a>